-Delisting Criteria: This beneficial use will no longer be impaired when: (i) coastal wetland wildlife habitat conditions within the Area of Concern are comparable to those of suitable reference sites, as assessed using an index of biotic integrity; (ii) rapids habitat conditions are enhanced through feasible conservation and restoration measures identified in the Stage 2 Remedial Action Plan; and (iii) the closely linked Degradation of Fish Populations BUI is no longer deemed impaired.\
+Delisting Criteria: This beneficial use will no longer be impaired when: (i) coastal wetland wildlife habitat conditions within the Area of Concern are comparable to those of suitable reference sites, as assessed using an index of biotic integrity; (ii) rapids habitat conditions are enhanced through feasible conservation and restoration measures identified in the Stage 2 Remedial Action Plan; and (iii) the closely linked Degradation of Fish Populations BUI is no longer deemed impaired.

-\This set of delisting criteria pertains to the loss of both fish and wildlife habitat.
+This set of delisting criteria pertains to the loss of both fish and wildlife habitat.
 Only delisting criterion (ii) and (iii) pertain to the loss of fish habitat specifically.

 An AOC-wide habitat restoration feasibility study was completed in 2015 that included several conceptual ideas and designs.
 The most feasible option identified - based on economic, physical and ecological considerations - involved channel modifications/enhancements and wetland creation on Whitefish Island.
 This led to further study and concept drawings produced in 2019 for habitat options around Whitefish Island for naturalizing channel bed and bank areas, replacing concrete/rock berms with natural materials and plants, creating wetland features, improving fish passage and sediment transport to benefit Brook Trout and other fish, and building a series of islands and/or shoals east of the island to provide nursery habitat for Whitefish and Walleye.
-The next step is engineer "stamped" drawings required for regulatory review and permitting purposes.
-ECCC and the Batchewana First Nation's Natural Resources Dept. have negotiated a 2-year funding agreement for project management activities to advance the proposed Whitefish Island aquatic habitat restoration, but it is pending Batchewana's formal signature.
-Delays due to the COVID pandemic is a factor.